 Support for senior management decision making

-The regular work of the office involves frequent and direct contact with senators, their staff, parliamentary office holders and other clients, all of whom provide regular informal feedback which is generally positive.
+The regular work of the office involves frequent and direct contact with Senate office holders, senators and their staff, and other stakeholders, all of whom provide regular informal feedback which is generally positive.
+The work of the Black Rod's Office is also subject to scrutiny by three Senate committees: the Senate House Committee; the Appropriations, Staffing and Security Committee; and the Finance and Public Administration Legislation Committee undertaking estimates hearings.

-The Usher of the Black Rod and the Senators’ Services Section assist the President and Clerk on ceremonial and other occasions, and also provide chamber and message delivery services to support the work of the Senate.
-The section also provided resources and advice to assist in the preparation for the opening of the 44th Parliament on 12 November 2013, the swearing in of the Governor-General on 28 March 2014 and the presentation to the Governor-General of the Address-in-reply on 16 June 2014.
-These ceremonial occasions involved coordinating the order of arrangements for each event among other things.
+The Usher of the Black Rod and the Senators' Services Section assist the President and Clerk on ceremonial and other occasions, and also provide chamber, committee room and message delivery services to support the ability of the Senate and its committees to meet in accordance with their requirements.
+The section also organised the opening of the 45th Parliament on 30 August 2016.

-The section provided printing and delivery services for the department and, under contract, to other parliamentary departments.
-Turnaround times were met consistently, ensuring that documents, including committee reports, were available when required.
-The section also provided a high standard of delivery services to senators, their staff and departmental staff even at peak times (for example, delivery of the May budget papers).
+During the period the section continued the provision of office services to support senators, their staff and departmental staff.
+Printing and delivery services for the Senate and the department were also provided.
+Over the period, service turnaround times were met consistently, ensuring that documents, including committee reports were available when required.
+The section also provided a high standard of delivery services to senators, their staff and departmental staff.
 Scheduled run times were met for all deliveries.

 Human resource management

-During the year the Financial Management Section delivered the department’s financial management, accounting and budgeting services.
-It administered the department’s financial management information system, provided secretariat support to the Audit and Evaluation Committee, managed the internal audit contract and maintained the risk management framework and fraud control plan.
+During the year the Financial Management Section delivered the department's financial management, accounting and budgeting services, supporting the Clerk in meeting governance and accountability obligations.
+The section administered the department's financial management information system, supported the secretary to the Audit Committee, and managed the internal audit contract and the fraud control framework.